 Home Chef prices start at $7.99 per serving, but this is just a guide as each dish is marked up individually.
 Your total order will depend on any customizations you make, too.
 You can order anywhere from 2-6 meals per week for 2, 4, or 6 people – making it great for families.

 Other dietary options include gluten-free, diabetes-friendly, and more

 BistroMD is primarily geared towards weight loss and managing health conditions.
 A high protein diet can be a great way to lose weight, and BistroMD’s prepared meal offerings are designed to take the work out of dieting, with zero calorie-counting or macro-tracking on your part.

 The prepared meals are portion-controlled and can be heated in minutes.
-As well as Signature programs for both men and women, there are plans such as Diabetes-Friendly, Menopause, Heart Healthy, Gluten-Free, and Keto Flex, all of which offer up to 3 meals per day – plus snacks – so you don’t even have to set foot in a grocery store.
+As well as Signature programs for both men and women, there are plans such as Diabetes-Friendly, Menopause, Vegan, Gluten-Free, and Keto Flex, all of which offer up to 3 meals per day – plus snacks – so you don’t even have to set foot in a grocery store.

 The Keto Flex plan may be the best option for high protein dieters; it follows a less-strict version of the low-carb, high-protein/high-fat keto diet.
 This plan is designed to support weight loss and control blood sugar levels without restricting you as much as the standard keto diet does.
 It’s also higher in protein rather than fat, making it more sustainable and healthier in the long term.

 BistroMD’s rotating menu often includes typical American fare, like meatloaf, roasted chicken, and grilled salmon.
 There are a few meals with bolder flavors, like the Southwest Taco Bowl or Jerk Spiced Tilapia, but this service emphasizes nutrition and portion-control over flavor – though our reviewer found the meals to be tastier than expected.